-I am a former elementary teacher, literacy coach and curriculum designer.
-I taught middle school literacy and social studies in Chicago Public Schools for seven years.
-From this experience, I developed a research interest in culturally sustaining writing instruction /assessment enacted by teachers of color for students of color.
-I consider myself to be a public intellectual committed to analyzing and exploring issues pertaining to social justice, oppression and equity in education.
+She is a former elementary teacher, literacy coach and curriculum designer.
+She taught middle school literacy and social studies in Chicago Public Schools for seven years.
+From this experience, she developed a research interest in culturally sustaining writing instruction /assessment enacted by teachers of color for students of color.
+She considers herself to be a public intellectual committed to analyzing and exploring issues pertaining to social justice, oppression and equity in education.

 - Ph.D. in Curriculum & Instruction with Language, Literacy and Culture as specialization, University of Illinois at Chicago (2018)